gkrinker/VibeParse/prd.md

 ## 👥 User Segments (Pain is the Pitch)

 ### 1. Coding Bootcamp Students
 - **Pain**: You paste in some Copilot code that sort of does what you want, but you have no idea how it works.
 You try to trace it line by line, but it feels like deciphering hieroglyphics.
-You don’t want to keep asking instructors dumb questions, and you’re too early to read documentation fluently.
+You don't want to keep asking instructors dumb questions, and you're too early to read documentation fluently.
 AI coding was supposed to save time—not leave you more lost.
 - **Distribution Strategy**:
   - Partner with bootcamps to offer free trials
   - Target Reddit (r/learnprogramming) and Discord servers with short explainer clips

 ### 2. Junior Developers / Interns
-- **Pain**: You used ChatGPT to scaffold your feature, and now there’s a bug.
-You don’t even remember how half of this logic came together.
+- **Pain**: You used ChatGPT to scaffold your feature, and now there's a bug.
+You don't even remember how half of this logic came together.
 You stare at a wall of code, unsure where the problem starts, too embarrassed to ask your senior dev to walk through what *your* commit does.
 You just want a five-minute breakdown so you can fix it, fast.
 - **Distribution Strategy**:
   - Share video explainers for trending GitHub repos on LinkedIn
   - Twitter/X ads targeting early-career devs